Hiroki Kawano

+Hiroki Kawano (河野 広貴, Kawano Hiroki) is a Japanese former football player who played as a forward or winger.
+He made over 300 appearances over a 16-year career, playing for Tokyo Verdy, FC Tokyo, Sagan Tosu and finishing his career at Nankatsu SC.

 National team career

 In August 2007, Kawano was elected Japan U-17 national team for 2007 U-17 World Cup.
 He played all 3 matches and scored a goal against Haiti.